Silicone can be fiddly and frustrating to remove, but it is a job that needs to be done.

 Vinegar and isopropyl alcohol will work well to dissolve silicone.
-The best way to remove silicone caulk short of using a digestant is to treat it with a silicone sealant remover, WD-40, vinegar or alcohol, wait for it to soften and then attack it with a knife or paint scraper.
+The best way to remove silicone sealant short of using a digestant is to treat it with a silicone sealant remover, WD-40, vinegar or alcohol, wait for it to soften and then attack it with a knife or paint scraper.

-Hopefully, this has helped you to figure out the best way to remove the silicone sealant from your shower.
+Hopefully, this has helped you to figure out the best way to remove silicone sealant from your shower.
 What about replacing it though?